chrisateen/Progress8/README.md

 ### Running the python file

-At the moment the code is stored in a single ipynb file which can be opened and run using jupyter notebook which is part of [Anaconda] (https://www.anaconda.com/distribution/).
+At the moment the code is stored in a single ipynb file which can be opened and run using jupyter notebook which is part of [Anaconda](https://www.anaconda.com/distribution/).
 Over time I am hoping move it to a .py file and separate out the code into multiple files.